NickLiffen/ghas-enablement/README.md

     "enableSecretScanning": "boolean",
     "enableCodeScanning": "boolean",
     "createIssue": "boolean",
+    "enablePushProtection": "boolean",
     "repo": "string <org/repo>",
   }
 ]
 ```

 As you can see, the object takes six keys: `repo`, `enableDependabot`, `enableDependabotUpdates`, `enableSecretScanning`, `enableCodeScanning`, and `enableCodeScanning`.
 Set `repo` to the name of the repository name where you would like to run this script on.
 Set `enableDependabot` to `true` if you would also like to enable Dependabot Alerts on that repo; set it to `false` if you do not want to enable Dependabot Alerts.
-The same goes for `enableDependabotUpdates` for Dependabot Security Updates, `enableSecretScanning` for Secret Scanning, and `enableCodeScanning` for Code Scanning (CodeQL).
+The same goes for `enableDependabotUpdates` for Dependabot Security Updates, `enableSecretScanning` for Secret Scanning, `pushprotection` for Secret Scanning push protection, and `enableCodeScanning` for Code Scanning (CodeQL).
 Finally set `createIssue` to `true` if you would like to create an issue on the repository with the text found in the `./src/utils/text/issueText.ts` directory.

 **NOTE:** The account that generated the PAT needs to have `write` access or higher over any repository that you include within the `repos` key.